 My amygdala (or amagdala, as I like to call it) is being hijacked by the trauma of what is happening in the world.
-I feel utterly dingo.
-Like I suddenly woke up in post-reality, where I am being held in a mental institution having been deemed a degenerate by the authorities.
+I feel dingo.
+Like I suddenly woke up in a post-reality, where I am in a mental institution having been deemed a degenerate by the authorities.
 Where I play bingo with my fellow inmates while dribbling down my chin from the medication.
 Where the Fourth Estate has been reduced to underground pamphleteering.
 Where the world is a conglomerate of one-party, corporate-run authoritarian states whose linked-in citizens are largely self-policing thanks to continuous surveillance (supplemented by a steady feed of propaganda, behavioural rewards, and socially/technologically reinforced docility).
 J comes to visit me, she sneaks in 50-ml bottles of vodka (hidden in homemade cakes) to medicate my soul.
 She is devastated by the state of things but what can she do?
 What can anyone do once you lose the (fact-based) media, the judiciary, the legislative, the executive, the security services and the army?
 Dribble.
 Feel dingo.
 Get lucky.
 Say bingo.

 “Don’t worry, we’ll bust you out of here!”

 A few years ago I was racing home (left, right, left) on a bitterly cold winter evening.
 When I saw a lost dog (it had a collar) clearly out of its mind with confusion and terror.
 There is nothing on earth that touches me more deeply than a lost dog.
 When people die in films, I think: “Great – one less.”
 When dogs die (as a result of human carelessness or cruelty), it feels like a cosmic injustice.
 The poor thing was shivering, caught up in the local rush hour, swept up in a wave of mass emigration, in a frantic search to find its place in the world.
 It was madly sniffing, desperately pissing (in dashes and dots).
 I knelt down and called out to it in my best doggy voice, it almost worked, it tentatively moved towards me.
 The plan was to take it home and find its owners or, failing that, a new home.
 But it was too far gone, its muddled instincts had driven it half mad, it felt compelled to keep moving.
-It went into the courtyard of an apartment block.
+It ran into the courtyard of an apartment block.
 It was easy to spot amid the snow and ice in the glow of the lilac night.
 At last it had momentarily stopped moving.
 It was eating something it had found.
 Here was my chance to grab it by the collar.
 As I got closer, I saw that it was licking and gnawing at a puddle of frozen vomit.
 I called out to it again, hoping that the relative calm of the courtyard would make it more receptive to a stranger.
 It looked at me, its ears pricked, its eyes straining to make sense of what was happening.
-Before it ran off to get hit by a car or abducted in an act of extraordinary rendition (thence transferred to a cage in an animal shelter).
+Before it ran off to get hit by a car or abducted in an act of extraordinary rendition.

 YOU ARE AN ENEMY OF THE PEOPLE, A SABOTEUR, A BEAST, A DEGENERATE!